pedrocrisp/Wetlab-Protocols/TurboDNase.md

 8. Add 1 volume of cold isopropanol (~100ul) and 1/10 volume of 4M NaOAc, pH 5.2
   * For higher yield and sRNA recovery incubate overnight @ -20°C
   * Alternatively, incubate for 15 mins in -80°C freezer.
+  * Add glycoblue if yield is very low (no pellet visible)

 9. Centrifuge samples for 20 mins, max g, at 4°C.  Remove supernatant with pipette.